 - 6. Open the /etc/ffsecurity/config.py configuration file.
-Specify the following parameters: - EXTERNAL_ADDRESS: external IP address or URL that will be used to access the FindFace Security web interface. - VIDEO_DETECTOR_TOKEN: to authorize the video face detection module, come up with a token and specify it here. - VIDEO_MANAGER_ADDRESS: IP address of the findface-video-manager host. - NTLS_HTTP_URL: IP address of the findface-ntls host. - ROUTER_URL: IP address of the findface-security host that will receive detected faces from the findface-video-worker instance(s).
+Specify the following parameters: - SERVICE\EXTERNAL\ADDRESS: FindFace Security IP address or URL prioritized for the Genetec integration and webhooks.
+Once this parameter not specified, the system uses EXTERNAL\ADDRESS for these purposes.
+To use Genetec and webhooks, be sure to specify at least one of those parameters: SERVICE\EXTERNAL\ADDRESS, EXTERNAL\ADDRESS. - EXTERNAL\ADDRESS: (Optional) IP address or URL that can be used to access the FindFace Security web interface.
+Once this parameter not specified, the system auto-detects it as the external IP address.
+To access FindFace Security, you can use both the auto-detected and specified IP addresses. - VIDEO\DETECTOR\TOKEN: to authorize the video face detection module, come up with a token and specify it here. - VIDEO\MANAGER\ADDRESS: IP address of the findface-video-manager host.

+- NTLS\HTTP\URL: IP address of the findface-ntls host. - ROUTER\URL: IP address of the findface-security host that will receive detected faces from the findface-video-worker instance(s).
 Specify either external or internal IP address, subject to the network through which findface-video-worker interacts with findface-security.

-• SF_API_ADDRESS: IP address of the findface-sf-api host.
+Change the default port, subject to the redirect settings from HTTP to HTTPS, or omit it leaving only the IP address. - SF\API\ADDRESS: IP address of the findface-sf-api host.